dakshgodara2001/prop-firm-tracker/README.md

 - Fires rule-based alerts for high-attention days, multi-firm clusters and first-time mentions
 - Serves a command-center dashboard and daily markdown reports

-## Disclaimer

-Attention scores and alerts rank tracked-firm activity — they are not buy/sell advice and predict no returns.